fareast555/MPC_Notification/README.md

   ~> 0.2.0 Added a delegate callback when user taps notification (Pushed to CocoaPods 20 Sept 2017)

   ~> 0.2.1 Notifications now display correctly on iPhoneX, either flush with the top but showing below the notch in portrait, or regular height, but indented right if in landscape.
 Non-notched phone types are unaffected by this update.
 Enjoy!
 (Pushed to CocoaPods 16 April 2018)

+  ~>1.1.2  This is a breaking update for anyone using the 9.0 compatible 0.2.1.
+In addition to a version update, 1.1.2 includes a small patch that accounts for the top safe area insets of non-notched devices going from 0 to 20px.